-SPECTRACHEM is another technology developed for optimizing hydraulic fracture performance.
+SPECTRACHEM is the Company's technology, which is developed for optimizing hydraulic fracture performance.
 SPECTRACHEM is used to aid operators in determining the efficiency of the fracture fluids used.
 SPECTRACHEM tracers allow operators to evaluate the quantity of fracture fluid that returns to the wellbore during the clean-up period after a hydraulic fracturing event.
-The technology also allows the clients to evaluate load recovery, gas breakthrough, fluid leakoff and breaker efficiency, which are the factors for optimizing natural gas production after the formation is hydraulically fractured.
+This technology also allows the Company's clients to evaluate load recovery, gas breakthrough, fluid leak-off and breaker efficiency, all of which are factors for optimizing oil and/or natural gas production after the formation is hydraulically fractured.
+The SPECTRACHEM Plus service determines the effectiveness and efficiency of the hydraulic fracture stimulation of long multi-stage horizontal wells in oil- and gas-shale plays throughout North America.

-In addition to the Company’s reservoir analysis technologies, it is engaged in the manufacture and distribution of perforating products.
-Its systems approach to the perforating of an oil or gas well has resulted in numerous products.
-Core Lab’s High Efficiency Reservoir Optimization (HERO) and SuperHERO and SuperHERO Plus+ perforating systems are used in enhancing reservoir performance.
-The SuperHERO and SuperHERO Plus+ perforating systems are designed to optimize wellbore completions and stimulation programs in gas-shale reservoirs.
-SuperHERO and SuperHERO Plus+ charges can eliminate the ineffective perforations that would otherwise limit daily natural gas production and hinder the optimal fracture stimulation programs needed for prolific production from the Marcellus, Barnett, Fayetteville, Haynesville and similar gas-shale formations.
+The Company's High Efficiency Reservoir Optimization (HERO), SUPERHERO and SUPERHERO Plus perforating systems enhance reservoir performance.
+The SUPERHERO and SUPERHERO Plus perforating systems complement the Company's HERO line, and are designed to optimize wellbore completions and stimulation programs in oil- and gas-shale reservoirs.
+SUPERHERO and SUPERHERO Plus charges can eliminate the ineffective perforations that would otherwise limit daily oil and natural gas production and hinder the optimal fracture stimulation programs needed for prolific production from the Bakken, Eagle Ford, Marcellus, Niobrara and similar oil- and gas-shale formations.

 Core Laboratories NV

-Amsterdam 1017 BZ
+AMSTERDAM 1017 BZ